Karalix/Karalix.github.io/projects.md

 - custom reminder notification periods
 - habilitation passport pdf generation

-Initially a missed opportunity for a freelance mission, I found the idea interesting to implement and play with new tools.
-LEveraging the permission free tier offered by [Appwrite](https://appwrite.io), most of the app is free to use, only some features need a payment (to me).
+Initially a missed opportunity for a freelance mission, I found the idea interesting to implement anyway and play with new tools.
+Leveraging the permissive free tier offered by [Appwrite](https://appwrite.io), most of the app is free to use, only some features need a payment ([send me an email](mailto:alix@krlx.fr)).

 **Keywords :** *Nuxt 3*, *Typescript*, *PWA*, *habilitation*, *Appwrite*, *SaaS*